juristr/fabiangosebrink.github.io/_posts/2016-05-16-how-you-can-organise-gulp-in-your-applications.md

 Often I see that the default task is executing logic.
 It does something.
 And when the default task is doing something it&#8217;s most likely something like a main task.
 Like "build-all" or something?

-Let&#8217;s picture the situation you cloned a repository and you just want to get started.
+Let's picture the situation you cloned a repository and you just want to get started.
 Thats all you want to do.
 First step: "Let me see what you have got for me".

 If you run `gulp` which executes the default task and something starts to run and I as a developer have NO IDEA what exactly runs there &#8211; that scares me.

-Wouldn&#8217;t it be better to have a kind of more defensive behaviour?
+Wouldn't it be better to have a kind of more defensive behaviour?
 This is why I prefer to list all the tasks the repo offers to the delevoper.
 And the developer can then decide which one he wants to execute.

 But with this option I mentioned above we have **many** small tasks which can be executed.